rebortg/vyos-eveng/README.md

     python main.py run -l LABNAME

+Show other options with

+    python main.py run -h

-to test a upgrade, set the iso path in the playbook `upgrade_iso` var and run:
+To test an upgrade, set the iso path in the playbook `upgrade_iso` var and run:

     python main.py run -l LABNAME --upgrade